Simran Singh is a student at Griffith University studying for a Bachelor of Arts degree in creative writing and art history.

 Who Was Percy Bysshe Shelley?

-Percy Bysshe Shelley was a lyricist, poet and a writer whose life works sought to exemplify the polarizing extremes—ecstasy and despair—in English Romanticism.
+Percy Bysshe Shelley was a lyricist, poet and writer whose life works sought to exemplify the polarizing extremes—ecstasy and despair—in English Romanticism.
 He refused to publish works due to his radical, social and political views, in fear of prosecution.
-Nonetheless, popularity found him after his death and became a member of a close circle of poets and writers such as his own second wife, Mary Shelley (the author of Frankenstein), Leigh Hunt, Lord Byron John Keats and Thomas Love Peacock.
+Nonetheless, popularity found him after his death and he became a member of a close circle of poets and writers such as his own second wife, Mary Shelley (the author of Frankenstein), Leigh Hunt, Lord Byron John Keats and Thomas Love Peacock.